-At various times during his career, Professor Rosoff has served in outside capacities.
-He was Senior Health Law Advisor to the Health Care Financing Administration (DHEW) in 1978-79 and helped to establish the Health Law Department of Wolf, Block, Schorr & Solis-Cohen in the 1980s.
-He has been a visiting faculty member at the Harvard School of Public Health (1984), Keio University Medical School in Tokyo (1993), INSEAD in France (1999), Singapore Management University (2006), King Saud University for Health Sciences (2011), and Sichuan University (2013).
-He has also been a Guest Scholar at The Brookings Institution (1991) and a Scholar-in-Residence at the Institute of Medicine (1991).
-In 2009-2010, he served on the Institute of Medicine's Committee to Develop Standards for Trustworthy Clinical Practice Guidelines.
-In 2012, he visited at Georgetown Law Center as a Senior Scholar at Georgetown's O'Neill Institute for National and Global Health Law.
+At various times during his career, Rosoff has served in outside capacities.
+He was Senior Health Law Advisor to the Health Care Financing Administration (DHEW) in 1978-79 and helped to establish the Health Law Department of the Philadelphia law firm Wolf, Block, Schorr & Solis-Cohen in the 1980s.
+With Robert D. Eilers, Penn LDI’s founder, he was a founding member of the American Health Maintenance Advisory Corporation (AHMAC), a key actor in the managed care movement of the 1970s and 1980s.
+He was a visiting faculty member at the Harvard School of Public Health (1984), Keio University Medical School in Tokyo (1993), INSEAD in France (1999), Singapore Management University (2006), Bocconi University in Milan (CERGAS, 2006), and King Saud University for Health Sciences (2011).
+He was a Guest Scholar at The Brookings Institution (1991) and a Scholar-in-Residence at the Institute of Medicine (1991).
+In 2009-2010, Rosoff served on the Institute of Medicine's Committee to Develop Standards for Trustworthy Clinical Practice Guidelines.
+In 2012, he visited Georgetown Law Center as a Senior Scholar in Georgetown's O'Neill Institute for National and Global Health Law.
 He currently serves on the Advisory Board of the Health Law Institute at Drexel University's Earle Mack School of Law.